noam-honig/thoughts/demo.md

 2. Delete app.css
 3. delete contents of index.css

-> The fist thing we need is a model for the todo items - we'll call it the Task model
+> The first thing we need is a model for the todo items - we'll call it the Task model

 4. add `shared/Task.ts`